converters

 Everything you need to know about Timestamp Converter

-A Unix timestamp (also called epoch time or POSIX time) is the number of seconds that have elapsed since January 1, 1970 00:00:00 UTC, not counting leap seconds.
-It's a universal way to represent time in programming because it's timezone-independent, easy to store (just a number), and simple to compare.
-Most programming languages and databases use Unix timestamps internally.
-JavaScript uses milliseconds instead of seconds (multiply by 1000).
+A Unix timestamp (also called epoch time or POSIX time) is the number of seconds elapsed since January 1, 1970 00:00:00 UTC.
+It is timezone-independent, compact (just a number), and trivial to compare — which is why virtually every programming language, database, and API uses it.
+JavaScript uses milliseconds by default (13 digits), while most other languages use seconds (10 digits).

 Need a Custom Website Built?